Seismic hazard

+Determination

 Calculations for determining seismic hazard were first formulated by C. Allin Cornell in 1968 and, depending on their level of importance and use, can be quite complex.

 The regional geology and seismology setting is first examined for sources and patterns of earthquake occurrence, both in depth and at the surface from seismometer records; secondly, the impacts from these sources are assessed relative to local geologic rock and soil types, slope angle and groundwater conditions.
 Zones of similar potential earthquake shaking are thus determined and drawn on maps.
-The well known San Andreas Fault is illustrated as a long narrow elliptical zone of greater potential motion, like many areas along continental margins associated with the Pacific ring of fire.
+The well known San Andreas Fault is illustrated as a long narrow elliptical zone of greater potential motion, like many areas along continental margins associated with the Pacific Ring of Fire.
 Zones of higher seismicity in the continental interior may be the site for intraplate earthquakes) and tend to be drawn as broad areas, based on historic records, like the 1812 New Madrid earthquake, since specific causative faults are generally not identified as earthquake sources.

 Each zone is given properties associated with source potential: how many earthquakes per year, the maximum size of earthquakes (maximum magnitude), etc. Finally, the calculations require formulae that give the required hazard indicators for a given earthquake size and distance.
 For example, some districts prefer to use peak acceleration, others use peak velocity, and more sophisticated uses require response spectral ordinates.

 The computer program then integrates over all the zones and produces probability curves for the key ground motion parameter.
 The final result gives a 'chance' of exceeding a given value over a specified amount of time.
 Standard building codes for homeowners might be concerned with a 1 in 500 years chance, while nuclear plants look at the 10,000 year time frame.
 A longer-term seismic history can be obtained through paleoseismology.
 The results may be in the form of a ground response spectrum for use in seismic analysis.

 More elaborate variations on the theme also look at the soil conditions.
 Higher ground motions are likely to be experienced on a soft swamp compared to a hard rock site.
 The standard seismic hazard calculations become adjusted upwards when postulating characteristic earthquakes.
 Areas with high ground motion due to soil conditions are also often subject to soil failure due to liquefaction.
 Soil failure can also occur due to earthquake-induced landslides in steep terrain.
 Large area landsliding can also occur on rather gentle slopes as was seen in the Good Friday earthquake in Anchorage, Alaska, March 28, 1964.